einverne/skritter-html5/README.md

-	grunt appcache //regenerates the cache manifest in the public_html directory grunt docs //generates the docs in the build directory grunt hint //checks the application for common errors grunt www-build //creates a minified version of the application in the build directory grunt www-copy //creates a copy non-minified version of the application in the build directory
+	grunt appcache //regenerates the cache manifest in the public_html directory grunt docs //generates the docs in the build directory grunt hint //checks the application for common errors grunt build-combined //combines all of the files without optimized and minifying grunt build-optimized //creates a minified version of the application in the build directory grunt build-copy //copies the everything to the build folder and appends the docs

 ## Contributing